natureswaysoil/best/README.md

 6. Set up email collection backend
 7. Integrate with your payment system

-The website is now ready to deploy and fully functional with all the issues from the previous build resolved!
+The website is now ready to deploy and fully functional with all the issues from the previous build resolved!# Force rebuild Sat Oct 18 14:57:09 UTC 2025